Rise Against Hunger: Growing the movement

 Part of Rise Against Hunger's mission is to create a global commitment to mobilize the necessary resources to end hunger.
-The organization works with volunteer groups from communities of faith, corporations, schools and civic clubs to package meals while developing a greater awareness of hunger-related issues.
+The organization works with volunteer groups from communities of faith, corporations, schools, and civic clubs to package meals while developing a greater awareness of hunger-related issues.
 Additionally, Rise Against Hunger encourages its supporters to participate in advocacy activities to work toward changing laws, policies, systems and attitudes to end hunger by 2030.

 Meal packaging program

-The assembly process combines rice, soy, dehydrated vegetables and a micronutrient flavoring mix formulated by Kraft Heinz Company Foundation that includes 20 essential vitamins and minerals.
+The assembly process combines rice, soy, dehydrated vegetables, and a micronutrient flavoring mix formulated by Kraft Heinz Company Foundation that includes 20 essential vitamins and minerals.
 The cost of each meal is typically 34 cents.
 The food has a shelf-life of two years.
 Rise Against Hunger provides over 70% of its meals to support development programs such as school lunch programs, vocational training programs, early childhood development programs, orphanages, and medical clinics.
-Working with these programs gives beneficiaries the opportunity to break the cycle of poverty through education, skills development, and healthcare while also receiving needed nutrition.
+Working with these programs allow beneficiaries to break the cycle of poverty through education, skills development, and healthcare while also receiving needed nutrition.

 Grant program

-Rise Against Hunger supports partner organizations in developing countries by providing direct financial assistance to support ongoing programs that provide food, medicines or other basic necessities to impoverished populations.
+Rise Against Hunger supports partner organizations in developing countries by providing direct financial assistance to support ongoing programs that provide food, medicines, or other basic necessities to impoverished populations.
 This program enables Rise Against Hunger to respond to crises immediately by working with organizations already on the ground.
 It also supports local economies in developing areas and promotes self-reliance.